cp-algorithms/cp-algorithms/src/num_methods/binary_search.md

 ### Lower bound and upper bound

-It is often convenient to find the position of the first element that is not less than $k$ (called the lower bound of $k$ in the array) or the position of the first element that is greater than $k$ (called the upper bound of $k$) rather than the exact position of the element.
+It is often convenient to find the position of the first element that is not greater than $k$ (called the lower bound of $k$ in the array) or the position of the first element that is greater than $k$ (called the upper bound of $k$) rather than the exact position of the element.

 Together, lower and upper bounds produce a possibly empty half-interval of the array elements that are equal to $k$.
 To check whether $k$ is present in the array it's enough to find its lower bound and check if the corresponding element equates to $k$.